Ryuku72/06WeatherDashboard/README.md

 4. Future dates are supplied with relavent information
 5. Previous search results are pinned on the page and can trigger a search

+Personal feats
+1. Apply a limit to the array
+2. bootstrap comfort
+3. Jquery knowlegde
+4. Starting to see loops and how to constuct them
+5. Speed of my logic to build the script

-However, there are minor issues
+However, there are remaining issues
-1. Still don't use loops when needed.
+1. Still don't use loops enough (for example 'future-container').
-2. Overall website is a little lackluster
+2. Overall website is a little lackluster.
+Needs icons, picture backgrounds and flare
 3. Did not use data-name or data-set
 4. Some Javascript code could be written in jquery
-5. Implementing a geolocation would have been nice
+5. Implementing a geolocation would have been nice when opening the page
 6. When entering an incorrect location make sure it doesn't get pinned to the previous search results

 Overall, things feel like they are getting easier to grasp but as a result the expectation is higher.